 OCTOBER 31, 2018

-Please see the link below to the Ontario Superior Court’s decision regarding a lawsuit by the Foundation’s former employee, Anthony Holl.
-Mr. Holl was terminated without cause within the first year of his employment.
-Following his dismissal, Mr. Holl sent a written demand letter which was not agreeable to the Foundation based on the fact that Mr. Holl (when hired), signed and agreed to an employment agreement that clearly spelled out his entitlements at dismissal.
-Mr. Holl subsequently chose to launch a wrongful dismissal lawsuit in which he repeated his demand for 6 months’ compensation after less than 12 months of employment.
-The court agreed with the Foundation and dismissed Mr. Holl’s claim in its entirety in addition to awarding costs against him to be paid to the Foundation.
-Mr. Holl is currently appealing the court’s decision.
+Please see the link below to the Ontario Superior Court’s decision regarding a lawsuit by the Foundation’s former employee Anthony Holl.
+Anthony Holl was terminated without cause within the first year of his employment.
+Following his dismissal, Anthony Holl sent a written demand letter which was not agreeable to the Foundation based on the fact that when hired, Anthony Holl signed and agreed to an employment agreement that clearly spelled out his entitlements at dismissal.
+Anthony Holl subsequently chose to launch a wrongful dismissal lawsuit in which he repeated his demand for 6 months’ compensation after less than 12 months of employment.
+The court agreed with the Foundation and dismissed Anthony Holl's claim in its entirety in addition to awarding costs against him to be paid to the Foundation.
+Anthony Holl is currently appealing the court’s decision.

-Regrettably, the Foundation had no choice but to defend against Mr. Holl’s action, which meant that its limited resources have been diverted from the Foundation’s various programs that are designed to support youth in at-risk communities.
+Regrettably, the Foundation had no choice but to defend against the past employees action, which meant that its limited resources have been diverted from the Foundation’s various programs that are designed to support youth in at-risk communities.

 The Foundation would like to specially thank the team at Chsherbinin Litigation – www.nclaw.ca – for their legal expertise.